georgekenison/EuclidBianchiWordRep/README.md

 # Euclidean Bianchi Word Representations
-Sage code related to the Word Representation for Euclidean Bianchi Group elements.
+This repository contains Sage code for the paper **On Word Representations and Embeddings in Complex Matrices** (published at DLT 2026 and full version on arXiv).
 The files relate to the exhaustive search procedure for matrices in each of the Euclidean Bianchi Groups.

 The repository contains python notebooks (run using a SageMath kernel) for each of the Euclidean Bianchi groups.
 - PSL-d1.ipynb